 percentEncode(“/”) + ”&” +

-percentEncode("/")is the coded value for the character “/“ according to the URL encoding rules described in 1.b, namely, “%2F”.
+percentEncode("/")is the coded value for the character “/“ (that is,

-percentEncode(CanonicalizedQueryString)is the encoded string of the Canonicalized Query String constructed in Step 1, produced by following the URL encoding rules described in the preceding section.
+percentEncode(CanonicalizedQueryString)is the encoded string for the constructed Canonicalized Query String, and is produced by following the URL encoding rules.

-According to Base64 encoding rules, encode the above HMAC value into a string.
-This gives you the signature value.
+According to Base64 encoding rules, the preceding HMAC value is encoded into a string.
+This is the signature value.

-Add the obtained signature value to the request parameters as the ‘Signature’ parameter to sign the request.
+The obtained signature value is added to the request parameters as the “Signature” parameter to sign the request.

 Note: When the obtained signature value is submitted to the DNS server as the final request parameter value, the value will be URL encoded like other parameters according to RFC3986 rules.

 Take DescribeDomainRecords as an example.
-The request URL prior to signing is as follows:
+The request URL before signing is as follows:

 Thus, the StringToSign is: